joshdsy/aws-bootcamp-cruddur-2023/journal/week0.md

 5. Setup billing Alarms
 ### Create a SNS topic
 - We need a SNS topic for the alarm to trigger
-- When the Alarm triggers the sns topic we will get a email hat we have hi the billing limit that we sett
+- When the Alarm triggers the sns topic we will get a email hat we have hi the billing limit that we set
 ```sh
 aws sns create-topic --name bootcamp-billing-alarm
 ```